Virus pushes beyond Asia, taking aim at Europe, Mideast

 “If we fail to effectively prevent the spread of the virus into the local communities, there would be a large possibility (that the illness) spreads nationwide,” warned Kim Gang-lip, South Korea’s vice health minister.

-Health workers said they planned to test every citizen in Daegu who showed cold-like symptoms for the coronavirus, estimating around 28,000 people would be targeted.
+Health workers said they planned to test every citizen in Daegu who showed cold-like symptoms, estimating around 28,000 people would be targeted.

-In Italy, where 219 people have tested positive for the virus and five have died, police manned checkpoints around a dozen quarantined northern towns as worries grew across the continent.
+In Italy, where 229 people have tested positive for the virus and seven have died, police manned checkpoints around a dozen quarantined northern towns as worries grew across the continent.

 Austria temporarily halted rail traffic across its border with Italy.
-Slovenia and Croatia, popular getaways for Italians, were holding crisis meetings on the outbreak.
+Slovenia and Croatia, popular getaways for Italians, were holding crisis meetings.
 Schools were closed, theater performances were canceled and even Carnival celebrations in Venice were called off.

 It was a sign of how quickly circumstances could change in the widening COVID-19 scare.
 Italy had imposed more stringent measures than other European countries after the outbreak began, barring flights beginning Jan.
 31 to and from China, Taiwan, Hong Kong and Macau.